vidyar/docs-1/sources/config.rst

 api access token
 .................

 Once the build is finished, shippable will automatically zips up all the files available under ./shippable folder and you can download it using the **Download** button from the build details tab.
-You can also download the artifacts with command line.
-Configure your yml file as shown below to download artifacts from command line.
+You can also configure your yml file as shown below to get the api access token from console log to download the artifacts.

 .. code-block:: python